Activate your climate strategy through carbon footprints.

 Tim is committed to applying his passion, knowledge, and skills toward the advancement of innovative climate and clean energy solutions.

-MA, Climate Science and Policy
+MA, Climate and Society

 MS, Clinical Exercise Physiology